1. Scope and Definitions

 In accordance with local laws and regulations, items of medical utility may be offered or provided if such items are of modest value, do not offset routine business practices and are beneficial to enhancing the provision of medical services and for patient care.
 A Medical Utility must not bear the name of product (both of branded and generic name) but may bear the company logo.

 In accordance with local laws and regulations, free samples of a pharmaceutical product may be supplied to healthcare professionals authorized to prescribe that product in order to enhance patient care.
 Samples should be marked as such so that they cannot be resold or otherwise misused.

 8.2 Control and Accountability

-Companies should have adequate systems of control and accountability for samples provided to healthcare professionals including how to look after such samples whilst they are in possession of medical representatives.
+Companies should have adequate systems of control and accountability for samples provided to healthcare professionals.
 Companies should not collect clinical data and should not make any payment to physicians.